-There are a number of species governed by EU quota, where science is coordinated at an international level (via ICES) and primary responsibility rests with the EU, and within England, DEFRA and the MMO for application of management decisions.
-A number of these do not currently meet the Principle 1 requirements.
-In some cases these may also have some associated weaknesses in Principle 3 - in particular in relation to objectives and decision making processes, where a long term management plan is missing.
-These include the most commercially important of the remaining stocks, including a large number of demersal finfish, pelagic stocks and shellfish (Table 3).
+There are a number of species governed by EU quota, where science is coordinated at an international level (via ICES) and primary responsibility rests firmly with the EU, and within England, DEFRA and the MMO for application of management decisions.
+A number of these do not currently meet the P1 requirements.
+In some cases these may also have some associated weaknesses in P3 - in particular in relation to objectives and decision making processes, where a long term management plan is missing.
+These include the most commercially important of the remaining stocks, including a large number of demersal finfish, all pelagic stocks and only a single shellfish: